College Singers Offers Earth-Themed Concert in Three Cities

 Kung holds bachelor’s and master’s degrees and a Ph.D., all in mathematics, from the University of Wisconsin–Madison.
 At St. Mary’s, he is a full professor and chairman of the Department of Mathematics and Computer Science.
 He also serves as director of the Mathematical Association of America’s Project NExT, a professional development program for new faculty in the mathematical sciences.

 The George Kitchen Memorial Lectureship was established at Kalamazoo College in 1999 to honor George Kitchen, a mathematician and teacher at Portage Northern High School in Portage, Michigan.
-Kitchen, who died in 2011, was married to Susan Kitchen ’60, who died in 2017.
+Kitchen was married to Susan Kitchen ’60.

 The purpose of the lectures is to provide an opportunity for high school students and mathematics educators to hear mathematicians speak about their own or related work at a level intended for high school students.